loomnetwork/loom-sdk-documentation/docs/en/loom-yaml.md

 Options: "ws://127.0.0.1:8545"

-This is the URL of the Ethereum Blockchain to read data for Plasma and Transfer Gateway.
+This is the URL of the Ethereum Blockchain to read data for Basechain and Transfer Gateway.
 In future, we will have support for Infura also.

 ## ChainID